HaveTimeDrinkTea/w03_portfolio_with_bootstrap/README.md

 * Update all the links with real links.
 * Implement cookie consent and check compliance with GDPR.
 * Create the script(s) need to collect email leads from the contact me section.
-* Smooth out the current transition from larger screens to smaller screen vice versa.
-* Use of svg image animation in different browsers.